addr2data/aws-certification-prep/exercises/ex-001_GettingStarted.rst

 Introduction
 ------------
-The primary purpose of this exercise is to get your local and AWS environments ready for basic connectivity to the EC2 API and to use **awscli** and **awscertprep_cli.py** (Python script include in the project) to briefly explore your EC2 environment.
+The primary purpose of this exercise is to get your local environment ready for basic connectivity to the AWS APIs and create a user that will allow access to the EC2 API only.
+You will also use **awscli** and **awscertprep_cli.py** (Python script include in the project) to test connectivity and briefly explore EC2.

 Initial
 -------